gretapoc/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 **Solution:**

-- Selecting the customer_id and calculating the member_points for each customer.
+- Selecting the `customer_id` and calculating the `member_points` for each customer.
-- Subquery p: retrieves relevant data for each sale before a specified date.
+- Subquery `p`: retrieves relevant data for each sale before a specified date.
 - Filtering sales before a specified date.
-- Grouping the results by customer_id.
+- Grouping the results by `customer_id`.
-- Ordering the results in ascending order based on customer_id.
+- Ordering the results in ascending order based on `customer_id`.

 ```sql
 SELECT